YOUR PERFECT WEDDING DAY TIMELINE

 Keep a space clean as you don’t want to be surprised to see a mess in the background of your wedding photographs.
 Usually, photographer will clean background if needed but keep in mind that is not photographer’s duty.

 Make sure your bridesmaids are ready and changed before they help you with the dress.
 Bride to be dressed the last.

 Traveling to the Ceremony Location

-Before the wedding day you will be closely communicate with all of your vendors including your wedding transport provider.
+Before the wedding day you will be closely communicating with all of your vendors including your wedding transport provider.
 Your wedding transport provider will let you know how long they need to get you to the church or ceremony venue.
 If you know the local area better, make sure you let them know about any traffic delays that might be likely on your route and time.
 It is traditional for the bride to be a bit late, but the ceremony officiant might not be too happy about this!
-Also, if you are very late, it will set back your timings for the rest of the day, and you might miss out on time for photographs later, so don’t keep your groom waiting for too long!
+Also, if you are very late, it will set back your timings for the rest of the day and you might miss out on time for photographs later, so don’t keep your groom waiting for too long!

 Pro Tip: I always meet my beautiful bride arriving at the wedding ceremony.
 I always advice to add some extra 5 minutes for photographs in the car.
 Take a moment and do not rush to get out of the car.
-Enjoy this moment and photographer will take care of beautiful shots.
+Enjoy this moment and photographer will take care of beautiful photographs.

 Traveling to the Reception Location

 Your wedding reception might be at the same place as your ceremony and you don’t need to worry about this!
 But if your wedding reception is in a different location, remember to plan your journey time.
 It will also take extra time for your guests to get to their cars and reach the wedding reception venue.
-If you would like to stop, in the middle to the wedding reception, at a pretty location for some beautiful couple photos, chat about it with your photographer well in advance, and allow extra time.
+If you would like to stop, in the middle to the wedding reception, at a pretty location for some beautiful couple photographs, chat about it with your photographer well in advance and allow extra time.